MarianoChaves/pygent/docs/api-reference.md

 # API Reference

-This section summarises the most relevant classes and functions.
+This page describes the public classes and helpers provided by **Pygent**.
+Import everything from the package root unless noted otherwise.

 ## `Agent`